 Holder realized that while physicians could take advantage of continuing education and find new information at any epilepsy conference, patients and their families had no such resource.

 What about melding a day at Disneyland with an educational expo, where patients and their families could learn more about epilepsy, talk to doctors, and better understand treatment options?

 “I thought we could make this so much more,” she recalled.
 “We do it at Disneyland because, well, it’s Disneyland!
 You do it where people want to come, and then you sneak in some teaching and it’s a win-win.”

 Popularity and respect

-The Levys, Holder, and others organized a second Epilepsy Awareness Day in 2013, complete with the education expo.
-It’s grown and evolved every year since: In 2019, more than 5,600 people registered to attend the event, which now includes two days of presentations, discussions, vendors and other educational opportunities, as well as the day at Disneyland.
+The Levys organized a second Epilepsy Awareness Day at Disneyland Park in 2014, adding the Epilepsy Awareness and Education Expo.
+The event has grown and evolved each year: In 2019, more than 5,600 people registered to attend two days of presentations, discussions, vendors and other educational opportunities, as well as the day at Disneyland Park.